GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   username = ralphbean
   default_priority = H

+  # I want taskwarrior to include issues from all my repos, except these
+  # two because they're spammy or something.
+  exclude_repos = project_bar,project_baz

   # Note that login and username can be different.
 I can login as me, but
   # scrape issues from an organization's repos.
   login = ralphbean